theworkingcentre/win7-avoid-viruses/20-downloads.rst

 Be careful about downloads
 --------------------------

-One of the most common ways viruses get on your computer is through surfing the web and downloading programs.
+Some of the most common ways viruses get on computers are via web surfing and downloaded programs.
+In this section we will look at some of these infection mechanisms and how you can protect yourself from them.

 Note that the advice in this section build upon previous sections.
-Using out of date software and using administrator accounts for daily tasks makes it easier for viruses to download themselves onto your computer.
+Using out of date software or using administrator accounts for daily tasks makes it easier for viruses to download themselves onto your computer.
+Make sure you have implemented the steps in the previous sections first.

 There are a lot of sketchy, misleading software sites on the Internet.
 Some of them are outright scams: the software they offer comes preloaded